 As influential and essential as Alan Howarth may have ultimately been to that “Carpenter” sound, nothing proves John’s singular mastery like his score from 1978’s Halloween.

 Everyone knows the iconic theme.
-Hell, people that have never even seen the movie recognize it’s repetitious, modulating sound.
+Hell, people that haven’t even seen the movie recognize it’s repetitious, modulating sound.

 So we’d be remiss, particularly since our block of synthetic horror themes has bleed into Halloween, to leave out the man himself and one of his lesser heard arrangements from that classic seasonal favorite.